 My team received InfoWorld’s Best of Open Source (BOSSIE) award in 2018 for our work on the Fabric for Deep Learning.

-I was featured as one of the five Faces of IBM Research in 2021 for leading IBM’s Engineering Excellence workstream.
+I was featured as one of the five Faces of IBM Research in 2021 for leading IBM’s Engineering Excellence platform.
 If you are within the IBM network, you can read more here (“Spotlighting our Engagement Catalysts – 5 researchers driving positive change and culture”).
 [I also received two Manager’s Choice awards in the years before.]

 Here is a selection of press coverage about projects I worked on.